Hire Kubernetes Developers

 How would you design a CI/CD pipeline using Kubernetes?

 Candidates should highlight a project’s source control system and their knowledge of appropriate deployment branches for different development builds (e.g., staging, production).
 They should also discuss deployment scripts and appropriate scripting languages (e.g., Python) and their integration with Kubernetes APIs.
+Familiarity with GitOps principles, such as using declarative configurations and automated deployments through version-controlled repositories, demonstrates a candidate’s expertise in modern CI/CD practices.
+Experience with CI/CD automation tools like Jenkins is also valuable, as these tools help streamline continuous integration and deployment processes within Kubernetes environments.

 After a branch has been built and deployed to its respective environment, the CI/CD agent will run automated tests focused on functional and system load.
-At this stage, candidates should also mention the role of Kubernetes monitoring to proactively manage clusters and app performance.
+At this stage, candidates should also mention the role of monitoring to proactively manage clusters and app performance.

 This question ensures that candidates understand CI/CD and how that pipeline specifically touches Kubernetes, an essential part of a Kubernetes expert’s duties.